Understand Why Captainships Matter

 Use the 4-Step Implementation Method

-- Find the right person for the role.
-Having a team member with the knack, personality, and passion for physician outreach makes assigning the captainship a cinch, but often there’s no perfect fit.
-Conduct a conversation with the whole team, discussing the value of the applicable captainship so that folks understand the goal.
-Individuals will often step up and volunteer, whether they already have the aptitude or want to grow that skill set.
+- Find the right person for the role: Assigning a captain for physician outreach is a cinch if you already have a team member with the knack, personality, and passion for it.
+But what if there’s no perfect fit?
+Lead a team discussion about the value and goals of each captainship.
+Volunteers will often step up, whether they already have the aptitude or want to grow that skill set.

-- Provide feedback.
-Speaking of accountability: Nothing’s worse than thinking a task has been accomplished only to discover it never got off the ground.
-Avoid surprises by scheduling regular check-ins with your captains to review progress, celebrate achievements, jointly troubleshoot challenges, and confirm any next steps.
-Catching and overcoming potential barriers to success early can go a long way toward keeping captains motivated and effective.
+- Provide feedback: Nothing’s worse than thinking a task is finished, only to discover it never got off the ground.
+Avoid surprises with regular check-ins.
+You can review progress, celebrate achievements, troubleshoot challenges, and confirm any next steps.
+Keep your captains motivated and effective by helping them catch and overcome potential barriers to success early on.

 Ready to Go the Extra Mile?